html form guide

 Form validation

 At this point it is a good idea to put some form validation code in place, so we make sure that we have all the data required to create the user account.
-We need to check if name and email was filled in, and also if the two password fields are not empty and their values are identical.
+We need to check if name and email, and password are filled in and that the email is in the proper format.

 {